dbactual/thomaspaine-www/content/aboutpaine/life-of-thomas-paine-by-clio-rickman.md

    prose and verse, and among the rest the celebrated song on the death of General Wolfe, beginning

-              In a mouldering cave where the wretched retreat.
+   "In a mouldering cave where the wretched retreat.""

    It was about this time he wrote " The Trial of Farmer Carter's Dog Porter," in the manner of a drama, a work of exquisite wit and humor.